Lan-lab/COMSE/README.md

 > COMSE: Analysis of Single-Cell RNA-seq Data Using Community Detection Based Feature Selection (https://doi.org/10.1101/2023.06.03.543526)

-Please cite this article if you use SIGNET in your research.
+Please cite this article if you use COMSE in your research.

 ## 2 Requirements